As I travel life’s road, I realize, the path I view in the windshield is considerably shorter than the path I glimpse in the rear-view mirror.

 As I look back at the nearly twenty years, I do not want to live them again.
-They are the past, the good, the bad, the mediocre – they are experiences I had, and for me, they are completed.
+They are the past, the good, the bad, the mediocre, they are experiences I had, for me they are completed.

 Educated via experience, and as I stated earlier, the realization that the distance of the road ahead is ever decreasing, the dreams of youth are replaced with the sometimes stark realities of life.

 I now get it – It wasn’t an age difference; it was an experience difference.
-Experiences that can’t solely understood by live lived, but the genuine realization of the limited life there is yet to live.
+Experiences that can only be understood not by live lived, but the realization the limited life there is yet to live.

 “Who am I?”